ATFCA

 Venue seating – both in the stand and on the field

-Venue tables and chairs for officials and all electronic or IT equipment.
+Venue drinking fountains Venue toilets Gates and other barriers Venue photo finish equipment Venue tables and chairs for officials and all electronic or IT equipment.

 B: INCIDENT RESPONSE

-By viewing the website at https://atfca.com.au, you are agreeing by these terms of service, all applicable laws and regulations, and agree that you are responsible for compliance with any applicable local laws.
+By viewing the website at http://atfca.com.au, you are agreeing by these terms of service, all applicable laws and regulations, and agree that you are responsible for compliance with any applicable local laws.
 If you do not agree with any of these terms, you are prohibited from using or accessing this site.
 By default, the materials contained in this website are protected by applicable copyright and trademark law unless stated otherwise.

 In no event shall Australian Track & Field Coaches Association or its suppliers be liable for any damages (including, without limitation, damages for loss of data or profit, or due to business interruption) arising out of the use or inability to use the materials on Australian Track & Field Coaches Association’s website, even if Australian Track & Field Coaches Association or a Australian Track & Field Coaches Association authorized representative has been notified orally or in writing of the possibility of such damage.
 Because some jurisdictions do not allow limitations on implied warranties, or limitations of liability for consequential or incidental damages, these limitations may not apply to you.